bryanmcnett/hexprism/README.md

 }
 ```

-All objects are bounded by hexagonal prisms with caps in the XY plane.
-This is a pretty good fit for a
-skyscraper, or any kind of terrain feature that is built upwards or downwards.
-It's also a pretty good fit
-for a human, who is generally taller than they are wide.

 The novel bit here is in the order of the tests in the Intersection function.
 Let's look at it closely: